devopsdojoconsortium/dojoconsortium.org/content/en/docs/delivery-system-improvement-journey.md

 #### Common Loosely Coupled Practices

-**Team Structure**: Product teams maintaining independent components with well defined APIs.
+**Team Structure**: Product teams maintain independent components with well-defined APIs.

 **Development Process**: [Continuous integration](/en/testing/glossary#continuous-integration).
-Small, tested changes are applied to trunk as soon as complete on each product team.
+Small, tested changes are applied to the trunk as soon as complete on each product team.

-**Branching**: Because [CI](/en/testing/glossary#continuous-integration) requires frequent updates to trunk, [Trunk-Based Development](https://trunkbaseddevelopment.com) is used for CI.
+**Branching**: Because [CI](/en/testing/glossary#continuous-integration) requires frequent updates to the trunk, [Trunk-Based](https://trunkbaseddevelopment.com)
+Development](https://trunkbaseddevelopment.com) is used for CI.

-**[Developer Driven Testing](https://medium.com/@LaSoft/developer-driven-testing-991ca1dab63a)**: The team is responsible for architecting and continuously improving a suite of tests that give rapid feedback to quality issues.
+**[Developer Driven Testing](https://medium.com/@LaSoft/developer-driven-testing-991ca1dab63a)**: The team is responsible for architecting and continuously improving a suite of tests that give rapid feedback on quality issues.
 The team is also responsible for the outcomes of poor testing, such as L1 support.
 This is a critical feedback loop for quality improvement.

 **Pipeline**: One or more CD pipelines that are independently deployable at any time in any sequence.

-**Deploy Cadence / Risk**: Deliveries can on demand or immediately after being verified by the pipeline.
+**Deploy Cadence / Risk**: Deliveries can occur on demand or immediately after being verified by the pipeline.
 Risk is inversely proportional to delivery frequency.

 ## 2. Stabilize the Quality Signal